 4Health Dog Food Flavors and Lines

-4Health currently has five dog food lines, most of which include both dry and canned diets.
+4Health currently has five dog food lines, most of which include both dry dog food and canned dog food diets.
 Each has a slightly different focus and price point.

 4Health Original Line

 The original line from the brand features meat-first recipes without fillers.
 These recipes are not grain-free and contain varying mixtures of grains, legumes, and other starches.
 Each flavor has an about average amount of protein and fat compared to other dog foods.